hwinther/proxmox/README.md

 - Use monitor and sendkey to break if you're stuck trying to boot from network for instance: `sendkey stop-a`
 - Serial terminal seems to conflict with sendkey stop-a, but if you disconnect the network interface the BIOS might skip network boot and go to the prompt.
+- An 8GB virtual disk can be formatted with the following parameters; type 18, data cylinders 16200, alternative cylinders 2, physical cylinders 16202, heads 16, data sectors 60, rpm 3600, disk type name Qemu8G, everything else default
+- Otherwise use a 2GB, 2.1GB or 3GB vm disk and use the SUN1.3, SUN2.1G or SUN2.9G disk layout, respectively.

 #### Links